wdecoster/DEA.R/README.md

 The only argument this script takes is the number of processes which it can use,
 e.g. for running twelve processes you use `bash MakeTest.sh 12`
 Make sure to adjust this accordingly to your available computer architecture

+# Companion scripts

+## enrichr-cli.py
+Command line interface to [Enrichr](http://amp.pharm.mssm.edu/Enrichr/).
+I am not affiliated to the authors of Enrichr but just use their API.
+Input is a list of gene symbols, either using a file or on stdin.

+#### Usage
+usage: enrichr-cli.py [-h] [-g GENES] [-d [DATABASES [DATABASES ...]]] [-w] [-p PREFIX] [-o OUTDIR]

+mandatory argument:
+-g GENES, --genes GENES
+                      A genelist to be queried, either a list in a file or '-' for a list of genes on stdin

+optional arguments:
+  -h, --help            show this help message and exit
+  -d [DATABASES [DATABASES ...]], --databases [DATABASES [DATABASES ...]]
+                        Databases to query, omit to use a default set.
+  -w, --which           List databases which can be queried and quit.
+  -p PREFIX, --prefix PREFIX
+                        Fixed prefix to name the output files with
+  -o OUTDIR, --outdir OUTDIR
+                        Output directory to store files in.
+Will be created if it doesn't exist.

+## SimpleViolin.R
+Script to create violin plots of expression data

+#### Usage
+SimpleViolin.R countsfile.txt sample_info_file.txt targets.
+Targets are either
+- A comma separated list of gene symbols
+- A differential expression result, of which the top 10 will be taken